Progress report for LNE23-459

 Target #1

-So far, as per the project timeline, all 42 farmers have selected a site on their farms for a pilot kiwiberry vineyard and have planted the kiwiberry vines provided to them, according to the directions provided by the PMT.
-To date, 8 farmers have completed the infrastructure establishment required for such a vineyard and have received compensation for that work.
-Other farmers in the project have until the end of May 2024 to complete that work.
+All 42 farmers initially recruited to the project selected a site on their farms for a pilot kiwiberry vineyard and planted the kiwiberry vines provided to them, according to the directions provided by the PMT.
+Currently, 34 farmers remain in the project, all of whom have have completed the infrastructure establishment required for such a vineyard and have received compensation for that work.

 The vines in this project are still in the estabishment stage, so no measurable benefits have been observed yet.